Updated: April 16, 2018

 I can’t give more specific figures because it varies by coffee.
 Some coffees are ready within the hour and some will taste foul unless you give them at least 3 days.
 There’s no hard or set rule for this.

 Again, this is why it’s great to find some local roaster’s that you like.
 They will take the work out of it for you.
-You can even grab a brew and and have a chat at a lot of places.
-If there’s one thing people who roast their coffee for a living love, it’s to talk about coffee.
+You can even grab a brew and and have a chat at a lot of places and if there’s one thing people who roast their coffee for a living love, it’s to talk about coffee.

 The question of delaying your coffee going stale is more one of not messing up.
 You can’t prolong the shelf life of your coffee beans, but you sure can ruin them pretty quickly.